tothi/gcstar-win32/README.md

 the resulting win32 (x64) binary is available in the repo for download:

 [gcstar-1.7.1.exe](./gcstar-1.7.1.exe)

+the binary depends on the [1.7.1 release tarball](http://download.gna.org/gcstar/gcstar-1.7.1.tar.gz) and must be placed in `gcstar/bin` folder.

 the binary has been assembled using:
 * Windows 7 Professional x64